Flu Vaccination Campaign 2020/2021

 In a typical winter, flu is one of the biggest health concerns for many older and vulnerable people.
 With the additional threat of coronavirus this year, the public are being advised to take extra care to avoid both of these diseases.
 The government hopes for as many people as possible to receive the flu jab to reduce the risk of caregivers and healthcare workers coming under immense pressure.

-We have vaccinated nearly 1,700 patients in a three week period starting on the 1st October of which we are very proud, including a clinic at Norwich City Football Club.
+We have vaccinated 3,195 patients since the beginning of October of which we are very proud, including a clinic at Norwich City Football Club.

 This year the flu vaccine is being offered on the NHS to: